 Photo: Carolyn Speranza

-The internet generally may often be an easier place of communication for children with autism and learning disabilities; but there are also many specially designed apps and programmes, with accessible design, simplified language and video clips that provide wonderful opportunities for learning.
+The internet can often be an easier place to communicate for children with autism and learning disabilities.
+There are many specially designed apps and programmes, with accessible design, simplified language and video clips that provide wonderful opportunities for learning.

-Of course, these are risks for all children and young people using the internet,.
+These are risks for all children and young people using the internet.
 But the risk can be more profound for young people with a learning disability, who may be more vulnerable, have tendencies to obsessive compulsive behaviour, and social naivety.
 Pupils with Special Educational Needs are 16% more likely to be persistently cyberbullied over a prolonged period of time.1

 Preparing your child to use the internet

 Before your child begins using the internet regularly you might want to discuss some strategies for staying safe.
 For instance:

 • Establish ground rules with your child about how they can use the Internet, when and for how long.

 • Talk to your child about the kind of things it is ok to look at.
 A basic rule could be ‘if I won’t let you watch it on television, it’s not OK to search for it online.’

 • Ensure your child knows to come to you or another trusted adult if they see something that upsets them.

 ‘Encourage your child to use an online nickname and avatar’